Software-Reengineering/RePatch/README.md

 This project provides `RePatch` - a tool for refactoring-aware patch integration across structurally divergent Java forks.
 It automates the process of applying patches from one Java codebase to another, even when the codebases have diverged due to refactorings or structural changes.
 The tool aims to minimize manual effort and resolve conflicts intelligently, making it easier to maintain and synchronize multiple forks of a Java project.

+## How RePatch Works

+RePatch is a refactoring-aware patch integration tool designed to transfer bug-fix commits across structurally divergent Java variants.
+It begins by identifying "Missed Opportunity" patches -- bug fixes present in one variant but absent in its fork using the **PaReco** tool.
+The system links the source and target repositories, and attempts to apply these patches via `git cherry-pick`.

+When standard cherry-pick fails due to refactorings (e.g., method renaming or relocation), RePatch detects and temporarily inverts these structural changes using RefactoringMiner.
+This alignment enables the patch to be applied successfully.
+After integration, the original refactorings are replayed to preserve the target’s evolution history.
+This two-phase process improves patch portability across independently evolving codebases.

 ## Features

 - **Refactoring Detection:** Identifies structural changes between codebases to improve patch application accuracy.